 The Massachusetts Department of Public Health (DPH) recognizes that providing care for individuals seeking treatment for Coronavirus Disease 2019 (COVID-19) may prove to be especially challenging for health care practitioners and facilities, and we continue to appreciate the essential role you have in responding to this evolving situation.
-In consideration of continued indicators of community transmission rates of SARS-CoV2, DPH is issuing this memorandum to long-term care facilities to help mitigate the spread of COVID-19.
-This update replaces both the January 25, 2022 version of "Caring for Long-Term Care Residents during the COVID-19 Response" and the January 6, 2022 version of "Visitation Conditions, Communal Dining, and Congregate Activities in Long-Term Care Facilities following the COVID-19 State of Emergency".
-DPH is issuing this updated guidance to ensure safe, quality resident care and that visitation can continue in the safest and most meaningful manner possible and in alignment with the Centers for Medicare and Medicaid Services (CMS).
+DPH is issuing this memorandum to long-term care facilities to update guidance on staff screening, quarantine and PPE use.
+This update replaces the June 10, 2022 version of "Caring for Long-Term Care Residents during the COVID-19 Response".
+DPH is issuing this updated guidance in alignment with the Centers for Medicare and Medicaid Services (CMS).